uozuAho/note_searcher/readme.md

 # todo
+- ensure consistent tag format
+    - tag: #meat-pie
+    - should not be found by #meat #meat_pie
+- suggest tags
 - show view container on search complete
 - moving indexing progress to status bar
 - dead links: don't show as error